-This research aims at reassessing Euro-Asian relations in several Southeast Asian sultanates and principalities located in present-day Indonesia, Malaysia and Philippines, from the 17th to the early 20th century, through a close analysis of diplomatic usages considered from a local perspective.
+This research aims at reassessing Euro-Asian relations in several Southeast Asian sultanates located in present-day Indonesia, Malaysia and Philippines, from the 17th to the early 20th century, through a close analysis of diplomatic usages considered from a local perspective.

-The study proposes to use official documents produced in the Malay language (lingua franca) – letters, treaties, contracts, leases – as well as iconography, and to analyze it in the specific conditions of their production and reception, but also as objects of mediation.
-Together with their translation and graphic layout (text) and in the context of their presentation (iconography), these documents carry ideas of territory, rule, and relation to people, which the present project aims at highlighting and analyzing.
+The study proposes to use official documents produced in the Malay language (lingua franca) – letters, treaties, contracts, leases – as well as iconography, and to analyze the concepts of authority, power, rule, sovereignty they may carry or represent.

 This work intends, first, to uncover the ‘political cultures’ implied by these usages in the perspective to get a better understanding of the relationships between Europeans and Southeast Asian rulers and to go beyond the simple dichotomy of superiority versus inferiority.
 Instead of domination, which already set the mode of interpretation, the study will use negotiation and conciliation as a frame of analysis to consider the versatility of the relation.

 > Authority in Southeast Asian Muslim polities 17th-20th (May 2016-June 2018 – Completed, article in preparation)

 Symbolizing and performing authority in the Malay sultanates.
 A study in visual history.
-(Research project Autoritas – Esthetic of authority in South and Southeast Asia, CASE/CEAIS/EFEO, Paris 2016-2018)
+Part of the research project Autoritas – Esthetic of authority in South and Southeast Asia, CASE/CEAIS/EFEO, Paris 2016-2018.

 2. Memory and historiography in Southeast Asia